Resources for Coronavirus Pandemic

 and Novel Coronavirus Disease 2019

-It can be difficult to sift through all of the information related to the Novel Coronavirus.
-Therefore, we in the College of Education and Health Professions put together a series of answers to common questions you may have.
+It can be difficult to sift through all of the information related to the Novel Coronavirus as the pandemic nears the end of its second year.
+Therefore, we in the University of Arkansas College of Education and Health Professions put together a series of answers to common questions you may have.
 Please use the form below if you have a different question we can answer for you.
 Until then, please accept our heartfelt wishes for successfully rising above the substantial challenges posed by this time.
 Stay safe!

 — Dean Brian Primack, M.D., Ph.D.